ASUP to Buhari: Sign BSC/HND Dichotomy Bill before May 29

 By Johnbosco Agbakwuru, Abuja

-National President of ASUP, Comrade Anderson Ezeibe, who made the call in an interview with Vanguard in Abuja, said that the dichotomy has made young Nigerians not to be interested in the Polytechnic education in the country.
+National President of ASUP, Comrade Anderson Ezeibe, who made the call in an interview with Vanguard in Abuja yesterday, said the dichotomy had made young Nigerians not to be interested in polytechnic education in the country.

-He said it would be a memorable legacy if President Buhari should assent to the dichotomy bill before he exits office.
+He said it would be a memorable legacy if President Buhari assents to the dichotomy bill before he exited office.

 “So we expect him to sign this bill.
 Other stakeholders in the sector have also been calling for him to do so.
 It will be an enduring legacy if Mr. President succeeds in doing this before he leaves office.”